asatar/test-task-rest-voter/README.md

 ### DB schema:
 * Restaurant table
-* Two child tables: Vote and MenuItem that are bound with one-to-many unidirectional relationship
+* Two child tables: Vote and MenuItem that are connected with Restaurant with one-to-many unidirectional relationship

 ### How to run all this:
 - Use the force - read the source